ecocaval/Instagram_Driven/README.md

 ```bash
 git clone https://github.com/ecocaval/Instagram_Driven.git
 ```
-Open the index.html file in your default browser.
+Open the index.html file in your default browser and enjoy the website!